1. Home

 Tokyo Pride 2025's theme "Same Life, Same Rights" emphasizes that all people, regardless of their LGBTQ+ status, gender, race, ethnicity, religion, birth circumstances, disability, or economic background, deserve equal rights to live authentically.

-The organization's statement declares: "People born with the same life should have equal rights to live, regardless of their attributes.
-To reclaim these rights, legal reforms are necessary."
+The organisation's statement declares: "People born with the same life should have equal rights to live, regardless of their attributes.
+To reclaim these rights, legal reforms are necessary".

 Focus on Intersectionality and Legal Reform